satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # Note

-If NV12 mode has been successfully activated, this is displayed in the HyperHDR log: `[FLATBUFSERVER] (FlatBuffersServer.cpp:xxx) Received first NV12 frame and instead of “(LutLoader.cpp:x) Index 0 for HDR RGB”, “(LutLoader.cpp:x) Index 1 for HDR YUV”` is recognized.
+If NV12 mode has been successfully activated, this is displayed in the HyperHDR log:

+`[FLATBUFSERVER] (FlatBuffersServer.cpp:xxx) Received first NV12 frame and instead of “(LutLoader.cpp:x) Index 0 for HDR RGB”, “(LutLoader.cpp:x) Index 1 for HDR YUV”`

 When switching from an SDR video to an HDR or DV video, the LUT requested by the backend is searched for, loaded into HyperHDR and displayed in the log: